 AnnoPref — make saving SharedPreferences easier

 I have been working on Android for years.
-Whenever making a get/set
+Whenever I need to get/set

 (or get/put

-) a field in the SharedPreferences file, I feel hard.
-It’s, sometimes, because I don’t know which name I should name the preference.
-Besides, my code would be messed with lots of string constants, and get/put
+) a field in the SharedPreferences file, it feels cumbersome.
+Sometimes, it’s because I don’t know what name to give the preference.
+Additionally, my code often gets cluttered with numerous string constants, and the get/put

-of the SharedPreferences’ object will go along with those constants or I have to define (again) tons of get/set
+operations of the SharedPreferences object are tied to those constants, or I have to define numerous get/set

-The above reasons encouraged me to learn about Java annotation processor, then, implemented a shortcut way to define preferences’ field name as well as get/set/has functions.
-Just define a class with fields, AnnoPref will take the rest.
+These reasons motivated me to learn about the Java annotation processor and implement a shortcut to define preference field names and their corresponding get/set/has functions.
+By simply defining a class with fields, AnnoPref handles the rest.

-Okay, let’s take a look at this example: if we need to save two preferences for our user settings, one for the startup screen, another for double taps to close.
-In the days before, I would write like this:
+Let’s look at an example: if we need to save two preferences for our user settings, one for the startup screen and another for double taps to close.
+Previously, I would write it like this:

 1